 Let’s look at the evidence for goal-setting.
 Firstly, the anecdotal evidence because the internet is full of success stories pointing us towards goal-setting as a critical success factor.
 Upon closer inspection however, there’s scant evidence that it’s a consistent element across most success stories and in fact appears to be the exception rather than the rule.

 Gates wanted to be a businessman and followed his passionate love of coding and dream of ‘a PC in every house’ rather than setting a goal to be the richest man in America.
 Oprah specifically attributes her fame and wealth to her complete lack of focus on money as her driving force.
 Jobs was spurred by innovation, revolutionising technology and competition, while Branson, Buffett, Zuckerberg and in fact Jobs too, all talk about following your dreams and doing what you love.
 None of them mention ‘goals’.
 They follow gut-level, innate visions and burning desires which are very different from goals in terms of a heartfelt connection to the outcome.
-Goals, particularly in business, are often mental ideas or numbers and can be difficult to connect with emotionally.
+Goals, particularly in business, are often mental ideas or numbers that are almost impossible to connect with emotionally.

 Let’s move onto the empirical evidence where there’s a growing number of academic researchers, career coaches and though leaders who suggest that goal setting as a way of achieving improved performance is not only flawed by ironically, keeping us from success.